ash-project/ash/documentation/tutorials/get-started.md

 #### Add a web API

-Check out the `AshJsonApi` and `AshGraphql` extensions to effortlessly build APIs around your resources
+Check out the `AshJsonApi` and `AshGraphql` extensions to  build APIs around your resources

 #### Authorize access and work with users